Postmodern feminism: French feminism

 French feminism, as it is known today, is not a self-defined school of thought originating in France, but rather an Anglo-American construct.
 It describes a certain body of theory associated with French-speaking thinkers—particularly Hélène Cixous, Luce Irigaray, and Julia Kristeva.
 Their work is deeply rooted in Freudian and Lacanian psychoanalysis, focusing on pre-Oedipal experiences, maternal representation, and the unconscious.

 The term was coined by Alice Jardine to identify an emerging trend in French intellectual circles in the 1980s, where the failure of Enlightenment ideals was being re-theorized.
 For feminism, this meant revisiting the sameness/difference debate through new lenses.
 Toril Moi's book Sexual/Textual Politics (1986) further shaped French feminism by including only Cixous, Irigaray, and Kristeva.
 Moi also made official a distinction between Anglo-American and French feminism: while Anglo-American feminists wanted to find a "woman-centered perspective", French feminists believed there was no identity for women but that "the feminine can be identified where difference and otherness are found."

 Elaine Marks, an academic in the field of Women's Studies, noted another difference between French and American feminists: French feminists, specifically radical feminists, criticized and attacked the systems that benefit men, along with widespread misogyny as a whole, more intensely than their American counterparts.

 Theory

-Haraway

-Donna Haraway's 1985 essay "A Cyborg Manifesto" is a reflection on the politics of feminism in postmodernity, first published in Socialist Review under the title "A Manifesto for Cyborgs: Science, Technology and Socialist Feminism in the 1980s."
-Haraway uses the cyborg, a hybrid of nature and culture, as a metaphor to criticize binary thinking and totalizing identities.

-The Manifesto was a response to the rising conservatism of the 1980s.
-Haraway argues that women were no longer on the outside along a hierarchy of privileged binaries but rather deeply imbued, exploited by and complicit within networked hegemony, and had to form their politics as such.
-In 2006, Haraway discussed her thoughts on gender and post-gender, saying "people are made to live several non-isomorphic categories simultaneously, all of which torque them."
+Centrality of language